eddmanthailand/Reseller-Connect/replit.md

 3. **Testing** - No automated tests
    - Add: Integration tests for all API endpoints
+   - Add: Tests for login/logout flow and role-based access control

 ### Features for Production
 1. User editing functionality (currently only create/delete)